commercetools/sphere-category-sync/README.md

                                               project with key "my-project-42".
 ```

 During import we match categories to existing categories according to the `externalId`.
-If a category with the same `externalId` is found we talk about an update as the tool will then update the existings category properties - like name etc. - to those values defined in the CSV file.
+If a category with the same `externalId` is found we will call it an update as the tool will then update the existing category properties - like name etc. - to those values defined in the CSV file.
 If no matching category is found the tool will create a new one.
 The `import` sub-command will never delete a category.